PavloMcr/GNU-radio-/README.md

 - SDR devices that is enabled to transmit signal (HackRF, USRP, LimeSDR, BladeRF, etc.)
 - GNURadio 3.8 / 3.10 (maint-3.10 branch)
-- A little bit of time 😉

 ### Manual jamming

-If you have a HackRF or any SDR device with osmocom drivers, you can run the code as follows:
+If you have an SDR device with uhd drivers, you can run the code as follows:

 ```sh
 $ python3 jam.py